-1.2.1 The definitions and explanations concerning general terminology of the Rules are given in Part I "Classification" of the Rules for the Classification and Construction of Sea-Going Ships.
+1.2.1 The definitions and explanations concerning general terminology of the Rules are given in Part I "Classification" of the Rules for the Classification and Construction of Sea-Going Ships1.

-For the purpose of the present Rules, the following definitions have been adopted.
+For the purpose of these Rules, the following definitions have been adopted.